GSD digging problems

 • If you live with other family members, tell them to give time to your dog.

-• If you don’t have a big yard for your dog to play then make sure you take it outdoors.
+• If you don’t have a big yard for your dog to play in, then make sure you take it outdoors.

 • If you don’t have the time to take your dog for a walk, make sure you play with it indoors.
-You can play fetch or any other game to provide sufficient exercise to your GS.
+You can play fetch or any other game to provide sufficient exercise for your GS.

 • Give your dog enough toys to play with.